GekkoTheFirst/alexei-vasko-n26task/taskOneSession.md

 Medium:
 * The onboarding flow contains misleading or unclear information, and key features are not easily discoverable.
 This poses a risk of lower user engagement and feature adoption.
 * Users can get into a state where they are unable to perform a core function (adding an expense) without any guidance on how to resolve it.

+Low:
+* The unexpected navigation behavior when using the back arrow presents an usability risk.
+By violating standard UI patterns, it can lead to user confusion and frustration.

 ## 4. Conclusion
 This series of charter-based exploratory tests confirms that the Monefy application has a robust and efficient core functionality for tracking expenses and income.
 However, a few issues were identified in the surrounding user experience, data handling, and business logic.